sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 }
 ```

-This approach is convenient, yet flawed.
+This approach is convenient yet flawed.
 Our application runs as a container.
 Every time it's restarted, the cache is wiped out.
-That's bad for our hit rate percentage, which hovered around 65-70%.
-That's not great for a cache, and still propagates way too many failures to the end user.
+It leads to a bad hit rate percentage, which hovered around 65-70%.
+That's not great for a cache and still propagates way too many failures to the end-user.

-To mitigate the problem, we switched to a persistent cache based on [Aerospike](https://aerospike.com/). _SpringBoot_ has some integrations to make this easier:
+We switched to a persistent cache based on [Aerospike](https://aerospike.com/) to mitigate the problem. _SpringBoot_ has some integrations to make this easier:

 ```java
 public interface NavigationRepository extends